emutex/wiring-x86/README.rst

         # Do a general cleanup.
 Calling this function is not mandatory.
         gpio.cleanup()

+Full documentation can be found at
+`wiring-x86 site <http://wiring-x86.readthedocs.org>`_ on Read the Docs.

 The Wiring-x86 module is meant to be used on Intel® Galileo Gen2 platform with its original YOCTO Linux OS.
 For more information on the Intel® Galileo Gen2 board and how to get this software go to `Intel®